pedrovalls/Ox-GARCH-Multivariate/README.md

 The Ox-Garch-CCC-unigarch-N-Studen-t is a batch programme in Ox to estimate a CCC model with univariate GARCH models for each component using Normal and Studen-t distributions.

+The Ox-GARCH-Multivariate-DCC-TT is a batch programme in Ox to estimate DCC-Tse-Tsui modes with univariate GARCH and FIPARCH models for each compoennets using Normal and Student-t distributions.